gklimowicz/fortran-examples/README.md

 The Makefile drives the collection of these repositories.
 Most of them come from the projects listed on https://fortran-lang.org.

 ## `make all`
-This creates lists of
+Create lists of
 * all projects (just their directory names)
+* all files in all projects
-* all the Fortran files across all the projects
+* all Fortran files across all projects
+* a line count for each project
-* a word count for each Fortran file
+* a line count for each Fortran file

 ## `make add-new-projects`
 Search for new projects to add.
 Only looks at fortran-lang.org so far.

 ## `make update-existing-projects`
-Does a `git pull` on each submodule te bring it up to date.
+Does a `git pull` on each submodule to bring it up to date.

 ## `make stats`
 Print a couple lines of interesting statistics about the repository as a whole.